 - Name and phone numbers of your pharmacist and health care providers

-- Nonprescription medications that you might need
+- Nonprescription medicines that you might need

 - Sunscreen, hat, and sunglasses